niels-tropos/my_first_repository/ml_forecasting_snowflake_draft.md

 A few things to note here:
 1. The model parameters `dbt` and `session` are required and not to be changed
 2. A dbt config block is used to configure the model as well denote any third party packages like numpy you might want to use
-3. The `ORGADMIN` of target Snowflake account must enable the use of third party Python packages [Using Third-Party packages in Snowflake](https://docs.snowflake.com/en/developer-guide/udf/python/udf-python-packages.html#using-third-party-packages-from-anaconda)
+3. The `ORGADMIN` of target Snowflake account must enable the use of third party Python packages --> [Using Third-Party packages in Snowflake](https://docs.snowflake.com/en/developer-guide/udf/python/udf-python-packages.html#using-third-party-packages-from-anaconda)
 4. The model has to return a single dataframe, which will be materialized in your (Snowflake) data warehouse
-5. A dbt config block is used to configure the model as well denote any third party packages you might want to use
-6. Once a SQL model is referenced (`referenced_table`) and converted into a dataframe, all Python is fair game
+5. Once a SQL model is referenced (`referenced_table`) and converted into a dataframe, all Python is fair game

+In the dbt lineage graph, a Python model is indistinguisable from the regular SQL models:
 ![image](https://user-images.githubusercontent.com/101560764/212186189-c5e7aab7-586e-4b64-8cee-b586118bc2e9.png)

 # Snowpark API
+Alternatively, the Snowpark API can be used to access and transform tables in Snowflake from a (local) Python IDE.
+It also enables you to execute Python using Snowflake's compute power.
+As an examle, we have used the Snowpark API to deploy a Python UDF from a local notebook to our Snowflake account that converts XML formatted cells into the preferred JSON format.
+Besides UDFs, it is also possible to create Snowflake stored procedures using the Python languag.
+In fact, this is how dbt runs the Python models in the background.
+Snowflake converts the Python models into a temporary stored procedure, which is called and executed once before being dropped.

+--to be continued--

 # Machine learning models
+Now that we have a basic understanding of how Python models work in dbt, it is time to take it up a notch.
+Python's open source library of packages make more advanced matters such as machine learning and A.I. accessible to everyone.
+Popular packages like `Facebook's Prophet`, `Amazon's deepAR`, `Scikit-learn`, `Scipy`, `Pandas` and even `Pytorch` and `Tensorflow` make it easier than ever for data engineers to implement machine learning in their data projects to solve all kinds of problems.
+Typical usecases may be
+1. Data clustering to group similar clients C
+2. Classification to predict cancer in patients based on a collection of biomarkers
+3. Anomaly detection to detect fraud or machine defects
+4. Time series forecasting to predict future client demand based on historic data
+5. ...

 # Ref case: Time series forecasting to predict client demand